Office of the Registrar

 Students should refer to the rules of their particular school, college, graduate program and/or department for additional information regarding the guidelines and limitations of pass/fail registration.

 The record of pass/fail registration is maintained by the Office of the Registrar.
 Academic deans and faculty will not be aware of specific pass/fail registrations.
 All students who are registered on a pass/fail basis appear on the regular class roster and a normal letter grade is assigned on the final grade roster by the professor.
 Once grades are Posted in the Student Information System, the PF-designated classes are converted.
-Grades of D- and above convert to a grade of P Grades of F remain.
+Grades of C- or higher convert to a grade of P+, grades of D+, D, or D- convert to a grade of P, grades of F remain.

 Computing a Grade Point Average (GPA)